-UPDATED 10/31/20: This is an annual tradition here at 13th Dimension — a look at the greatest Halloween comic ever: 1971’s Batman #237, by the late Denny O’Neil and Neal Adams.
+UPDATED 10/31/21: This is an annual tradition here at 13th Dimension — an INSIDE LOOK at the greatest Halloween comic ever: Batman #237, by the late Denny O’Neil and Neal Adams — and this year, it’s the 50th anniversary!
 Read on — if you dare! — Dan

 There are a gazillion Halloween-themed comics out there but there’s one that stands above them all: Batman #237 — 1971’s Night of the Reaper! by Denny O’Neil and Neal Adams.

 It’s probably the first cover I can remember seeing on the spinner rack:

 And the story itself is a high point in the celebrated O’Neil-Adams collaboration:

 Batman and Robin (and some of Dick Grayson’s very familiar-looking friends) find themselves in Rutland, Vt., for the annual Halloween Parade.
 A killer dressed as the Grim Reaper stalks the town — and it’s revealed (SPOILER ALERT) that he’s a Holocaust survivor bent on revenge.
 It’s a story that begins with a lot of atmospheric humor and ends in poignant tragedy.